networknext/next/docs/setup_dev_environment.md

 Take note of the project id for your development project.
 You'll need it shortly.
 For example: development-395218

-2. Create a new service account called "terraform" and give it access to your project
+2. Create a new service account called "terraform"

-We are going to use terraform to provision the development environment.
-In order for Terraform to have the access it needs a service account that it operates under.
-We will export a JSON key file to your computer that gives terraform running locally authentication using actions under the identify of this service account.

 First go to "IAM & Admin" -> "Service Accounts" in the google cloud nav bar: